Mary E. Kramer: Biography

 Mary Kramer was born in Burlington, Iowa on June 14, 1935, and grew up in Iowa City.
 She holds a Bachelor of Arts degree from the University of Iowa in piano performance and a Master of Arts degree in education, also from the University of Iowa.

 For nearly twenty years Kramer worked as a teacher and school administrator in Iowa.
 In 1975 she entered the corporate sector when she became the Corporate Personnel Director for Younkers, Inc. She joined Wellmark Blue Cross and Blue Shield in 1981, and during her eighteen years with the company served as Vice President of Human Resources and as Vice President of Community Investments.

 Political career

-Kramer’s political career began in 1990 when she was first elected to the Iowa State Senate, representing Clive, Des Moines and West Des Moines.
+Kramer’s political career began in 1990 when she was first elected to the Iowa Senate, succeeding Julia Gentleman and representing Clive, Des Moines and West Des Moines.
 Her special interests were in education, economic development, and health care.
 She was elected Assistant Minority Leader in 1992 and President in 1997.

 In 2002, President George W. Bush appointed Kramer Chairperson of the White House Commission for Presidential Scholars, and in 2003, the President nominated her as the United States Ambassador to the Seven Island Nations of the Eastern Caribbean.
 Kramer held the latter post from 2004 until her retirement in 2006.